aws/aws-graviton-getting-started/Monitoring_Tools_on_Graviton.md

 # Monitoring tools for AWS Graviton
 Listed below are some monitoring and profiling tools supported on AWS Gravtion.
 Also listed are some differences when compared to the tools available on x86 processor architectures.

 Some of the most commonly used tools such as _top, htop, iostat, lstopo, hwloc, dmidecode, lmbench, Linux perf_ are supported on AWS Graviton processors.
-There are some tools such as Intel MLC, Intel VTune Profiler, PCM, _turbostat_ are only supported on Intel processors.
+There are some tools such as Intel MLC, Intel VTune Profiler, PCM that are supported only on Intel processors and tools such as _turbostat_ supported on x86 processors.

 ## Details
 ### Info utilities